-"All conflict is based on deception."
+"All conflict is based on deception." - Tremere, to the author, Martin Liberius the his-

 - Tremere, to the author, Martin Liberius the historian

 In recording everything that the people of our Order have experienced in successive struggles up to the time of this writing, I have followed a plan that of arranging all the events described as far as possible in accordance with the actual times and places.
 But from now on, I shall no longer keep to that method.